matt46244/dmsw/README.md

 Install
 ========
-Rename config.rb.example to config.rb and fill in the needed information.
+Rename config.rb.example to config.rb and fill in the necessary information.

 Usage
 ========
+Update current_week to the desired week you wish to run this against.
 Run after the game has been played.